fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 The goal is to configure every aspect of Jenkins and its pipelines from a central git repository.
 We will leverage groovy scripting, jobDSL and [shared libraries][shared-libraries] to not only codify the build/deploy pipelines ([pipeline-as-code][pipeline-as-code]), but to also bootstrap and configure Jenkins from scratch (e.g., credentials, authorization, theme and job setup).
 <!--more-->

+I recently started to move away from my SRE/DevOps position to dive deeper into the world of Information Security Engineering.
+This series is a good way to share some knowledge about Jenkins and at the same time have a manual for myself to be able to setup a Jenkins in a pure -as-code fashion.

 It is usually a good idea to have as much as possible setup in an as-code approach, because it offers:
 - clear definitions and automation, i.e., clear state definition and reproducibility